devalChovatia/Server-and-Client-UI/README.md

 EchoServer, ClientConsole, and ServerConsole are operating at the same time and whenever a client sends a message, it is repeated on the server console.

-There are many commands which both server and client can enter to change certain parameters like port number, host name, logoff, login, and more
+There are many commands which both server and client can enter into their own console to change certain parameters like port number, host name, logoff, login, and more

 List of Client commands: